 3. Scalability: Blockchain technology also needs to be scalable to be implemented on a large scale in healthcare.
 This is because the sector deals with a large amount of data.

 4. Adoption: The adoption of blockchain technology in healthcare will also be a challenge.
-This is because it requires a change in the way that many processes are currently carried out.
+This is because it requires changing how many processes are currently carried out.

 One way that blockchain can be used to automate processes in healthcare is through the use of smart contracts.
-Smart contracts are agreements that are written in code and stored on the blockchain.
-They can automatically execute processes when certain conditions are met.
-For example, a smart contract could be used to automatically process an insurance claim when all the required information has been provided.
+Smart contracts are agreements written in code and stored on the blockchain.
+They can automatically execute strategies when certain conditions are met.
+For example, a smart contract could automatically process an insurance claim after providing all the required information.
 This would make the process more efficient and reduce the chances of fraud.

-Another way that blockchain can be used to automate processes in healthcare is through the use of data tracking.
+Another way that blockchain can be used to automate healthcare processes is through data tracking.
 Blockchain can be used to track patients and collect data about their health.
 This data can then be used to improve patient care or to develop new treatments.

 The potential for blockchain technology to automate processes in healthcare is vast.
-The above examples are just a few of the many ways in which it can be used to improve the efficiency of the sector.
+The above examples are just a few of the many ways it can be used to improve the sector’s efficiency.

 What advantages does Cyberium have over other blockchain platforms?